Governance for Aotearoa

 Our agency needs to implement the Public Service AI Framework.
 Where do we start?

-The Public Service AI Framework (February 2025) sets expectations for how government agencies procure, deploy, and govern AI.
-We map your current AI systems against the Framework's requirements, identify gaps, and build an implementation plan that satisfies Cabinet expectations.
-For most agencies, the starting point is an AI inventory -- you cannot govern what you cannot see.
+The Public Service AI Framework (February 2025) sets expectations for how government agencies procure, deploy, and govern artificial intelligence.
+We map your current AI systems against the Framework's requirements, identifies gaps in algorithmic accountability, and builds an implementation plan that satisfies Cabinet expectations.
+For most agencies, the starting point is an AI inventory, because you cannot govern what you cannot see.
+We also help operationalise the Algorithm Charter principles across your decision-making systems.

-What does the FMA expect from financial services firms using AI?
+What does the FMA expect from financial services firms using artificial intelligence?

-The FMA has not published prescriptive AI rules, but it expects licensed entities to manage material risks -- and AI is increasingly material.
+The Financial Markets Authority has not published prescriptive AI rules, but it expects licensed entities to manage material risks, and AI is increasingly material.
 Under the CoFI Act 2022, fair conduct obligations extend to how you use AI in customer-facing decisions.
-The RBNZ expects operational resilience that includes technology risk.
-Our frameworks map directly to these expectations so you can demonstrate due diligence when regulators ask.
+The RBNZ expects operational resilience that includes technology risk management.
+We build controls that map directly to these expectations so you can demonstrate due diligence when regulators ask.

 Can we use this framework to align with international standards like ISO 42001?

 Yes.
-We design governance programmes that satisfy NZ requirements while maintaining alignment with ISO 42001, OECD AI Principles, and the NIST AI Risk Management Framework.
-If your organisation operates across borders or wants international certification, the governance programme we build will serve as the foundation.
+We design governance programmes that satisfy New Zealand requirements while maintaining alignment with ISO/IEC 42001, OECD AI Principles, and the NIST AI Risk Management Framework.
+If your organisation operates across borders or wants international certification, the governance programme we build serves as the foundation.
+Callaghan Innovation supports ISO 42001 adoption in New Zealand, and our programmes are structured to be certification-ready from day one.

 How long does this take and what does the engagement look like?

-The organisations that build AI governance now -- before mandatory rules arrive -- will move faster, face less disruption, and earn more trust.
-Start with a conversation about where your organisation stands today.
+The organisations that build AI governance now, before mandatory rules arrive, will move faster, face less disruption, and earn more trust.
+Start with a conversation about where your organisation stands today and what comes next.